 University Budget Office: Responsibilities include a review of the proposed operating budget that the agency must submit and confirmation that the sources of income/funding for the agency are appropriate and consistent with existing University fiscal policies.

-Financial Management Services: FMS will provide a review for impact on financial reporting and fiscal operations issues.
-Post-approval, FMS will be responsible for processing the monthly charges for the administrative fee, and analyzing the account activity and balances to verify compliance with the financial terms of the contract, and to assess interest on accounts that operate in a cash overdraft.
+Office of the University Controller: UCO will provide a review for impact on financial reporting and fiscal operations issues.
+Post-approval, UCO will be responsible for processing the monthly charges for the administrative fee, and analyzing the account activity and balances to verify compliance with the financial terms of the contract, and to assess interest on accounts that operate in a cash overdraft.
 In keeping with its support status, this unit will contact campus administration should any problems arise with the agency’s compliance with the terms of the contract.

 Vice President & General Counsel: The Vice President & General Counsel’s office will provide a final legal review of the contract.

-Office of the Treasurer: Responsibilities include a review of all contract information to determine if the agency relationship creates any banking, credit card, or capital financing that must be addressed, and a final pre-approval review for completeness of documentation, approvals, etc. In collaboration with FMS and the appropriate campuses, the Office of the Treasurer will also ensure that an annual review of the status of contract compliance takes place.
+Office of the Treasurer: Responsibilities include a review of all contract information to determine if the agency relationship creates any banking, credit card, or capital financing that must be addressed, and a final pre-approval review for completeness of documentation, approvals, etc. In collaboration with UCO and the appropriate campuses, the Office of the Treasurer will also ensure that an annual review of the status of contract compliance takes place.
 The Office of the Treasurer will contact campus administration should any problems arise with the agency’s overall compliance with the terms of the contract.
 Post-approval, the Office of the Treasurer will be responsible for processing the monthly charges for the administrative fee, and analyzing the account activity and balances to verify compliance with the financial terms of the contract, and to assess interest on accounts that operate in a cash overdraft.

 To provide policy guidance and an operating framework for Indiana University (IU) to serve as fiscal agent for certain entities that are external to IU governance, for the purpose of facilitating the mutual achievement of educational, research and public services purposes and goals.

-1. A draft contract is to be negotiated between the Dean's office and the Agency.
-Once the draft agreement is completed, the Dean’s office will complete the Route Sheet for Contract For Services document, and then forward an electronic copy of that document, and an electronic copy of the agreeement, to the Treasurer.
+- A draft contract is to be negotiated between the Dean's office and the Agency.
+Once the draft agreement is completed, the Dean’s office will complete the Route Sheet for Contract For Services document, and then forward an electronic copy of that document, and an electronic copy of the agreement, to the Treasurer.

-3. Each of the above departments will be notifed that the Route Sheet, agreement, and attachments are available for review, and will be responsible for completing a timely review and electronically signing-off on the agreement in OnCourse.
+- Each of the above departments will be notified that the Route Sheet, agreement, and attachments are available for review, and will be responsible for completing a timely review and electronically signing-off on the agreement in SharePoint.
 If the reviewing department requires changes or modifications to the draft, these should be affected by the originating Dean’s Office before the reviewing department approves the document.
-Departmental comments and approvals can be viewed electronically via OnCourse.
+Departmental comments and approvals can be viewed electronically via Sharepoint.

-4. The Office of the Treasurer, as the last unit to review the draft, will provide a final review for completeness, confirm that all approvals and signatures have been obtained, and obtain the Treasurer’s signature on behalf of the Trustees of Indiana University.
-The Treasurer will send a copy to the Agency, the Dean, a copy to the campus, a copy to FMS/Contract & Grant Administration, and retain the original.
-An electronic copy will be stored in the shared network folder in OnCourse.
+- The Office of the Treasurer, as the last unit to review the draft, will provide a final review for completeness, confirm that all approvals and signatures have been obtained, and obtain the Treasurer’s signature on behalf of the Trustees of Indiana University.
+The Treasurer will send a copy to the Agency and retain the original.
+An electronic copy will be stored in the shared network folder in SharePoint.